 Travelling with a baby is as safe as can be if you were travelling by yourself.
 You have to just ensure that you follow a comfortable routine for the baby and do not indulge in extremely high octane or death-defying activities such as bungee jumping or para jumping for that matter.

 While traveling with a baby, you have to be careful about where you choose to stay.
 If you are backpacking, remember to choose spots that are within easy walking distance from the central stations or accessible from the airport by public transport.

 Also, read multiple online reviews of the accommodations you have booked and email them prior to your arrival confirming that you will be travelling with a baby so they can make appropriate arrangements.

 I have stayed with my baby girl alone in a foreign land and backpacked across countries, so I can safely say that there are no hindrances to mothers travelling solo with their children.
 One should use common sense and be alert to avoid being in deserted areas after sundown and of course not make random friends who want to be too friendly with your baby or you.
-These are generic safety tips for travelers and holds true for traveling with a baby as well.
+These are generic safety tips for travelers and hold true for traveling with a baby as well.

 My Greatest Fear Before Traveling Alone with My Child

 My greatest fear was, of course, doubting myself about whether I would be able to travel on my own in a distant land, that too with a little infant.

 I knew I wanted to backpack and experience that with my child, but I was a little unsure about being able to successfully accomplish solo backpacking across a foreign country with a baby.